 How to plan the route

 Many things must be taken into consideration when planning where to go first and getting a rough framework in place.
-Taking thing like weather, high season vs. low season, festivals, and holidays into account are all part of the planning process.
+Taking thing like weather, high season vs. low season, festivals, and holidays into account are all part of the planning process, as all will impact costs and the vibe of the destination you are visiting.

 If spending a lot of time on the beach is what you’re looking forward to most, you want to make sure you’re not there during monsoon season.
 If Carnival in Rio tops your list of activities, you’re going to want to plan far in advance as accommodations book up quickly.
 If hiking the Inca Trail is most important to you, you have to know that it is closed the entire month of February and you may have to book up to 6 months in advance.